bkram/fm-dx-console/README.md

 The status section shows the current user count, ping time and whether audio is playing on separate lines.
-The **Spectrum Scan** button sweeps the band from 83 to 108 MHz in 0.1 MHz steps and renders a signal‑strength graph.
-After the sweep finishes, the tuner returns to the original frequency.
+The **Spectrum Scan** button sweeps the band from 83 to 108 MHz in 0.05 MHz steps and updates the spectrum display in real time.
+Audio playback is paused during the scan and resumes when finished.
+Once the sweep completes the tuner returns to the original frequency.
 Clicking a point on the graph tunes directly to that frequency.